EcoPlanet Property Services

 Most exterior complaints are not about the top floors.
 They are about what people see at eye level.

-Rain and road grime splash onto lower walls and columns.
-That is where streaking and staining show up first, especially near sidewalks and parking areas.
+• Splash-up staining: Rain and road grime splash onto lower walls and columns, especially near sidewalks and parking areas.

-The lower façade carries the visual load of your building.
-A clean base line makes the entire exterior look sharper.
+• Lower façade grime: The lower façade carries the visual load of your building.
+A clean baseline makes the entire exterior look sharper.

-These areas collect moss, grime, and residue, and they are easy to overlook until they start looking rough.
-Spring cleaning is a simple reset before growth accelerates.
+• Retaining walls and back lanes: These areas collect moss, grime, and residue and are easy to overlook until they start looking rough.

 High-visibility touchpoints